Best Types of Crossbow Bolts For Your Needs

 TenPoint Lighted Pro Elite 400 Review

 Yes, it’s another TenPoint bolt but, hear me out, the Lighted Pro Elite 400 is a fan favorite and a lot of hunters swear by it.
-Pair it with the Grim Reaper Razorcut Whitetail Special broadhead and you’ve got an unbeatable combo for hunting deer. ****Best Mechanical Broadheads link****
+Pair it with the Grim Reaper Razorcut Whitetail Special mechanical broadhead or a Magnus Hornet fixed blade broadhead and you’ve got an unbeatable combo for hunting deer.

 The Pro Elite 400 also uses an Alpha nock.
 By itself, it’s not a problem and even great if you have a crossbow that allows the use of the nock.
 Just make sure your crossbow is compatible with it before using it.

-The nock is also lighted (there’s an LED built into the nock) which is another significant benefit, if you’ll be out during lowlight hours.
+The nock is also equipped with a built-in LED, which is another significant benefit if you’ll be out during lowlight hours.

 TenPoint Lighted Pro Elite 400 Pros and Cons